What Is Diamond Painting?

 The more facets the resin has the more it'll sparkle.

-In your kit, you'll find the painting canvas with adhesive, glue/wax pad, drill pen, drill tray, and tweezers.
+In your diamond painting kit, you'll find all you diamond painting tools such as the diamond painting canvas with adhesive, glue/wax pad, drill pen, drill tray, and tweezers.

 A drill is defined as the shape of the diamonds you'll use for your canvas.